Mercurial-Hermes/dipole/docs/blog/these_marvellous_machines.md

 You can pause the flow of execution, look at the state of the machine, and ask: what is happening right now?
 Not what you intended.
 Not what the code suggests.
 What is actually occurring.

-That ability—to freeze a running program and inspect it as a living system—felt extraordinary.
+That ability — to freeze a running program and inspect it as a living system—felt extraordinary.
 Registers, memory, control flow: all of it visible, connected directly to a real binary.
 No diagrams.
 No metaphors.
 Just the machine, waiting.

 What surprised me was how little this perspective appeared in educational material.
 Debuggers were treated as emergency tools, or as productivity aids for experts.
-Rarely as instruments for learning—ways to see how abstraction meets reality.
+Rarely as instruments for learning — ways to see how abstraction meets reality.

 And yet, for me, they were the clearest window I had found into how computers truly work.